-The promising field of Regenerative Medicine is working to restore structure and function of damaged tissues and organs.
+The promising field of regenerative medicine is working to restore structure and function of damaged tissues and organs.
 It is also working to create solutions for organs that become permanently damaged.
-The goal of this approach is to find a way to cure previously untreatable injuries and diseases.
+The goal of this approach is to develop transformative healthcare solutions that will potentially cure previously untreatable injuries and diseases.

 The concentrations in the field of regenerative medicine are:

 Tissue engineering is a strategy where biologically compatible scaffolds are implanted in the body at the site where new tissue is to be formed.
 If the scaffold is in the geometric shape of the tissue that needs to be generated, and the scaffold attracts cells the outcome is new tissue in the shape desired.
 If the newly forming tissue is subjected to exercise as it forms, the outcome can be new functional engineered issue.

 Millions of patients have been treated with some form of tissue engineered devices, yet the field is in its infancy.
 The primary success stories have been with soft tissue regeneration.
 To learn more about some of the promising studies and clinical trials involving tissue engineering, click here.

 2. Cellular Therapies